 The value of our assets may be affected by prepayment rates on mortgage loans.
 We anticipate that the mortgage loans, including the mortgages underlying our Excess MSRs and RMBS, will prepay at a projected rate generating an expected yield.
 If we purchase assets at a premium to par value, when borrowers prepay their mortgage loans faster than expected, the corresponding prepayments may reduce the expected yield on such assets because we will have to amortize the related premium on an accelerated basis.
 Conversely, if we purchase assets at a discount to par value, when borrowers prepay their mortgage loans slower than expected, the decrease in corresponding prepayments may reduce the expected yield on such assets because we will not be able to accrete the related discount as quickly as originally anticipated.
 A slower than anticipated rate of prepayment also will cause the life of the related RMBS to extend beyond that which was projected.
 As a result we would have a lower yielding asset for a longer period of time.
 In addition, if we have hedged our interest rate risk, extension may cause the security to be outstanding longer than the related hedge thereby reducing the protection intended to be provided by the hedge.
-With respect to our Excess MSRs, if prepayment speeds are significantly greater than expected, the carrying value of our Excess MSRs may change.
-If the fair value of our Excess MSRs decreases, we would be required to record a non-cash charge.
-Significant increases in prepayment speeds could also materially reduce the ultimate cash flows we receive from Excess MSRs, and we could ultimately receive substantially less than what we paid for such assets.
+With respect to our Servicing Related Assets, if prepayment speeds are significantly greater than expected, the carrying value of our Servicing Related Assets decreases, we would be required to record a non-cash charge.
+Significant increases in prepayment speeds could also materially reduce the ultimate cash flows we receive from Servicing Related Assets, and we could ultimately receive substantially less than what we paid for such assets.

-The following tables summarize the estimated change in fair value of our interests in the Excess MSRs owned as of December 31, 2013, given several parallel shifts in the discount rate and voluntary prepayment rate (dollars in thousands):
+The following tables summarize the estimated change in fair value of our interests in the Excess MSRs owned as of December 31, 2014 and 2013, given several parallel shifts in the discount rate and voluntary prepayment rate (dollars in thousands):